DeflatedPickle/cadencii/src/REFACTORING.md

   so that we can switch to other GUI frameworks.
 Switching to WPF is the first step to go, then we can try to port it to Xwt later.
-- decoupling Windows-specific implementation, so that we can adopt this to non-Windows vocal synthesizers, if they happened.
+- decoupling Windows-specific implementation, so that we can adopt this to non-Windows vocal synthesizers.
 - bring (back) .NET-ism everywhere.

-Currently Cadencii.Windows.Forms and Cadencii.Application.Model are
-winforms-only implementation.
+Currently the overall solution provides winforms-only implementation.

+- Cadencii.Media.Windows offers Windows-only media capabilities.
+- Cadencii.Media.Dsp.WindowsForms implements DSP plugin loader based on winforms and invokes Windows API.
+- Cadencii.Gui.Framework.WindowsForms implements GUI Framework (which
+  is actually almost direct winforms API mappings) for winforms.

 Everything else is detached from winforms.

 For MIDI operations, we could use managed-midi cross-platform MIDI toolkit (once portmidi or rtmidi-c could be shipped for every platform).